Parameterized Complexity and Approximation Issues for the Colorful Components Problems

 A parameterized problem $(I,k)$ is said \textit{fixed-parameter tractable} (or in the class FPT) with respect to a parameter $k$ if it can be solved in $f(k)\cdot|I|^c$ time (in \textit{fpt-time}), where $f$ is any computable function and $c$ is a constant (see~\cite{Downey2013} for more details about fixed-parameter tractability).
+The $O^*$ notation suppresses polynomial factors.
 The class XP contains problems solvable in time $|I|^{f(k)}$, where $f$ is an unrestricted function.

 A powerful technique to design parameterized algorithms is \textit{kernelization}.
 In short, kernelization is a polynomial-time self-reduction algorithm that takes an instance $(I,k)$ of a parameterized problem $P$ as input and computes an equivalent instance $(I',k')$ of $P$ such that $|I'| \leqslant h(k)$ for some computable function $h$ and $k' \leqslant k$.
 The instance $(I',k')$ is called a \textit{kernel} in this case.
 If the function $h$ is polynomial, we say that $(I',k')$ is a polynomial kernel.